 We hope you enjoy the work we have set and we look forward to hearing from you soon!

 Mrs Conduit and Mrs Massie

-This term our worship value is Peace.
-We will be talking about what peace is and how we can try to achieve inner peace.
-We will read bible stories and listen to stories about inspirational people who have tried to keep peace in our world.
+This term our worship value is Trust.
+We will be talking about what trust is and what it means to be trusted.
+We will read bible stories and listen to stories about people who have had to put their trust in others.

 |Our class rules

 Be kind to each other and help a friend if they are feeling down.